Nebraska Sexual Abuse Lawsuits

 Criminal Statute of Limitations Laws for Nebraska

 In Nebraska, there is no criminal SOL for most child sex abuse felonies.
 The SOL for misdemeanors is 18 months after the offense.
-Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Nebraska a Criminal SOL score of 4, on a 1-5 scale, where 5 is the highest.
-A score of 4 is defined as an elimination of the criminal SOL for some felonies and misdemeanors.
+Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Nebraska a Criminal SOL letter grade of B, on the traditional A-F scale, where A is the best.
+A letter grade of B is defined as an elimination of the criminal SOL for some felonies and misdemeanors.

 In Nebraska, there is no civil SOL for claims against perpetrators of child sex abuse.
 Claims for sexual assault of a child against other types of defendants are capped at age 33 and claims for injury resulting from other child sex abuse crimes are capped at age 25.
-Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Nebraska a Civil SOL Age Cap score of 5, on a 1-5 scale, where 5 is the highest.
-A score of 5 is defined as no civil SOL age cap or an eliminated SOL.
+Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Nebraska a Civil SOL Age Cap letter grade of B, on the traditional A-F scale, where A is the best.
+A letter grade of B is defined as no civil SOL age cap for some claims.